Approved by NIHS membership March 22, 2015, effective April 1, 2015, as amended September 17, 2017.

 Section 10 – Publicity Director.
 The Publicity Director shall provide information to the public about Society activities that seek public participation, using electronic, print, or other media.
 The Publicity Director shall also work with Board members, particularly the Vice President, Membership Secretary, and Newsletter Editor, to coordinate the dissemination of information about the Society, its mission and activities.

 ARTICLE 6 – NOMINATIONS AND ELECTIONS Section 1 - The Nominating Committee.
 The Nominating Committee shall consist of three members.
 The chair and one member, who shall not be Board members, shall be elected by the general membership at the Annual Meeting.
 The Board shall then appoint one of its members to the committee.
-The term of office for Nominating Committee members shall be one year.
+The term of office for Nominating Committee members shall be two years.
 Vacancies on the Committee shall be filled by appointment of the President with the consent of a majority of the Board.
 Any Society member may send suggestions for nominations to the Nominating Committee.

 Section 2 – Report of the Nominating Committee.
 The Nominating Committee shall prepare a report containing its slate of nominations for officers, directors-at-large, the chair and one member of the next year’s Nominating Committee, and any existing board vacancies, and provide it to all Society members by electronic or written means at least 21 days before the Annual Meeting.
 The Report of the Nominating Committee shall also be presented at the Annual Meeting.
 Members may make additional nominations from the floor, provided the consent of the nominee has been obtained.